 - The syntax of the

-forEachloop is clearer and simpler. - By not relying on indices, it reduces the likelihood of making errors when accessing elements of the collection.
+forEachloop is clearer and simpler. - By not relying on indexes, it reduces the possibility of making errors when accessing collection elements.

 Basic Syntax